Helping you navigate the regulations and logistics of the global trade world.

 At Summit, we also:

-- Offer seven locations across British Columbia, including a head office at the Vancouver International Airport, to provide the best personalized service.
+- Offer six locations across British Columbia, including a head office at the Vancouver International Airport, to provide the best personalized service.

 - Keep current with changes in processes and documents required by the CBSA and other government departments that dictate the importation of goods into Canada.